 For non-infectious bursitis, the preliminary treatment starts with conservative treatment options.
-Such options typically include cold compression therapy and Deep Tissue Regeneration Therapy.
+Such options typically include cold compression and Circulation Boost.
 Surgery to remove the inflamed bursa is normally not required for bursitis, however if you fail to see improvement with the conservative treatments, your physician may recommend surgery to remove the bursa completely.
 Although this removes the problem of an inflamed bursa, you are left with less cushioning in your joint which can lead to other conditions such as fraying of the tendons, muscles or ligaments in the treated area.
 Eventually, fraying can lead to increasing weakness and rupture in severe cases.

 Read more about conservative treatment options for achilles bursitis by clicking here.